 To make jerky, you are just coating the meat, so you do not need much marinade.
-The main preservative is found in the different sauces – they are not all natural, they contain preservatives.
+The main preservative is found in the different sauces – they are not all-natural, they contain preservatives.

 To make biltong, you will need to make enough to soak the meat, the only liquid typically used in South African biltong is the vinegar so you will need enough to almost cover the meat, with the other spices added in to taste.
-The vinegar and the salt are what preserves the meat.
+The vinegar and the salt are what preserve the meat.

 Here is a basic recipe for you to try to make delicious beef jerky: